 A strategic planning consultant helps business owners identify the best longer-term growth opportunities and create a detailed plan for implementing the strategy.

-More often than not, smaller firms lack the knowledge and expertise to conduct strategic planning inhouse.
+Often, smaller firms lack the experience to effectively conduct strategic planning inhouse.

 Planning sessions led by an executive usually fail to produce breakthrough results.
 Old topics get rehashed, the status quo does not get challenged, and sensitive questions are avoided.

 The result: little to no changes to the existing direction of the business.
-You likely end up with basically the same ‘strategy’ as before.
+You’re likely to end up with basically the same ‘strategy’ as before.
 Or, no strategy at all.

 Working with a strategy consultant ensures a better outcome: a well-defined, competitive business strategy and a detailed strategic action plan.

 Here are some key areas where a consultant can make strategic planning more effective.

 As the facilitator, the consultant keeps the strategic planning process on track by:

 - Coaching, advising, and guiding the planning team throughout every step of the process.

 - Making sure the right issues are brought up and that no short cuts are taken.